-In the latest example of Congressional budgetary malfeasance, the Army is being forced to buy tanks it doesn’t want and can’t afford to maintain… and this isn’t the first time.
+As just one example of Congressional budgetary malfeasance, the Army was forced to buy tanks it doesn’t want and can’t afford to maintain… and this isn’t the first time.
 Nor is the Army the only military service having unwanted and extremely expensive hardware foisted upon it.
 The Senate also forced the Pentagon to buy drone aircraft it didn’t want, and pay to maintain ships it no longer needed.
 This kind of thing goes back a long time; back in the 1990s powerful legislators forced the Air Force to buy maintenance-intensive C-130 cargo planes, and then stipulated where the airframes must be stationed.
 A conspicuous question here is, why?

 Why are America’s elected leaders making the military buy things it doesn’t want and can’t afford, especially in a time of personnel drawdowns and massive budgetary shortfalls?
 With the fewest members of Congress with military experiences since… well, ever, we know it’s certainly not because Congress knows military matters better or can predict future needs more effectively than the Pentagon.

 No, the reason why Congress is making bad decisions for the military is the same reason now as it always is: money and power.
-Those tanks will be produced, and the depots where they will be stored, are in the districts of powerful legislators.
+Those tank-producing factories, and the depots where they will be stored, are in the districts of powerful legislators.
 The companies who make those C-130s that the Air Force doesn’t want create a lot of jobs and donate BIG money to political campaigns.
 The same thing happens when it comes to manufacturing drones and naval vessels; big money leads to big corruption.

 Members of Congress are using the power trusted to them, and the people’s money, for their own benefit.
 At best, this is conflict of interest, but I characterize it as straight up corruption.
 In organizations with any kind of meaningful accountability, people who engage in these kinds of shenanigans lose their jobs, and sometimes even go to jail.
 But instead, this kind of behavior is rewarded, and the perpetrators are never held to account.